Linda Lindorff

-Linda Susanna Isaksson Lindorff, née Isaksson (born 9 February 1972) is a Swedish television presenter, reporter and former weather presenter.
+Linda Susanna Isaksson Lindorff, née Isaksson (born 9 February 1972) is a Swedish tv host, reporter and beauty pageant titleholder.
 She was crowned Miss Sweden in 1990 and represented her country at Miss Universe the same year.

 Lindorff was a reporter and weather presenter at TV3s News show between 1998 and 2001.
 Later she became a television presenter for TV4 on the shows När & fjärran, Djur i fara, Robinson 2009 and The Farm.
 She is currently presenting Bonde söker fru.
 In 2009 she married the photographer Jacob Lindorff.
-The couple have three children together.
+The couple has three children together.
 Lindorff participated in Let's Dance 2016 which was broadcast on TV4.